When To Use Stainless Steel Pans

 Heat Conductivity and Distribution

 One of the primary considerations when choosing cookware is how well it conducts and distributes heat.
-Stainless steel, on its own, is not the best conductor of heat.
+Because of that, stainless steel, on its own, is not the best conductor of heat.
 To address this, many high-quality stainless steel pans are constructed with a core of aluminum or copper, which are excellent heat conductors.
 This core is typically sandwiched between layers of stainless steel, creating what is known as clad cookware.
 The aluminum or copper core ensures rapid and even heat distribution across the cooking surface, preventing hot spots that can cause food to burn.

 Reactivity with Food